Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/assets.md

 ### Referencing our assets
-In order to load our resources, we can utilise Jotunn's [AssetUtils](xref:JotunnLib.AssetUtils) helper methods, such as [LoadTexture](xref:JotunnLib.AssetUtils.LoadTexture), [LoadAssetBundle](xref:JotunnLib.AssetUtils.LoadAssetBundle), [LoadAssetBundleFromResources](xref:JotunnLib.AssetUtils.LoadAssetBundleFromResources).
+In order to load our resources, we can utilise Jotunn's [AssetUtils](xref:JotunnLib.Utils.AssetUtils) helper methods, such as [LoadTexture](xref:JotunnLib.Utils.AssetUtils.LoadTexture(System.String,System.Boolean)), [LoadAssetBundle](xref:JotunnLib.Utils.AssetUtils.LoadAssetBundle(System.String)), [LoadAssetBundleFromResources](xref:JotunnLib.Utils.AssetUtils.LoadAssetBundleFromResources(System.String,System.Reflection.Assembly)).
 The method bellow showcases a number of ways to load your assets into various forms of objects.

 ```cs
 private void loadAssets()